• Skip to primary navigation

 The texture of salsa is smooth and thick, making it perfect for spreading on tacos or dipping chips.

-Salsa can also be used as a substitute for Picante sauce.
+Salsa can also be used as a substitute for Picante sauce - or explore salsa substitute options to try for different textures and heat levels.

 Simply add it to your favorite recipe in place of the Picante sauce.